yetanotherco/aligned_layer/docs/guides/1_SDK.md

 #### Errors

 - `EthereumProviderError` if there is an error in the connection with the RPC provider.
+- `EthereumCallError` if there is an error in the Ethereum call.
 - `HexDecodingError` if there is an error decoding the Aligned service manager contract address.

 ### get_verification_key_commitment